dirigible-io/dirigible-io.github.io/help/service_import.md

 Import Content Service
 ===

-Import Content service provide the end-point for importing public registry content from another instance.
+Import Content service provides the end-point for importing public registry content from another instance.

 > The end-point is: */import*